evilsoft/crocks/docs/src/pages/docs/crocks/Identity.md

 ```

 `Identity` is a `crock` that can be used to wrap a common interface around
-existing Javascript types and functions.
+existing JavaScript types and functions.
 It maintains integrity by lifting
 and applying functions and types as is, without adding any additional structure
 or effects.
 By not applying and additional structure to existing functions,
 `Identity` can be swapped in and out for other `Functor`s that do apply their